 As discussed in Section D.10, Public Health and Safety, during O&M of the ECO Substation Project, adverse impacts as a result of the accidental release of hazardous materials used and stored on the site are possible during routine or emergency maintenance or normal operations.
-However, implementation of Mitigation Measure HAZ-5a, which provides for the preparation and implementation of a Spill Prevention Control and Countermeasures (SPCC) Plan, and Mitigation Measure HAZ-5b, which provides for the preparation and implementation of a Hazardous Materials Business (HMB) Plan, would mitigate impacts of hazardous material spills and releases during O&M. Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).
+However, implementation of Mitigation Measure HAZ-5a, which provides for the preparation and implementation of a Spill Prevention Control and Countermeasures (SPCC) Plan, and Mitigation Measure HAZ-5b, which provides for the preparation and implementation of a Hazardous Materials Business (HMB) Plan, would mitigate impacts of hazardous material spills and releases during O&M. Under NEPA, impacts would be adverse but mitigated.
+Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

 As discussed in Section D.10, during O&M of the Tule Wind Project, adverse impacts as a result of the accidental release of hazardous materials used and stored on the site are possible during routine or emergency maintenance or normal operations.
 As discussed for the ECO Substation Project, implementation of Mitigation Measures HAZ-5a and HAZ-5b would mitigate impacts of hazardous material spills and releases during O&M because they would ensure that the project prepare and implement an SPCC Plan and an HMB Plan.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

 As discussed in Section D.10, during O&M of the ESJ Gen-Tie Project, adverse impacts as a result of the accidental release of hazardous materials used and stored on the site are possible during routine or emergency maintenance or normal operations.
 As discussed for the ECO Substation Project, implementation of Mitigation Measures HAZ-5a and HAZ-5b would mitigate impacts of hazardous material spills and releases during O&M because they would ensure that the project prepare and implement an SPCC Plan and an HMB Plan.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

 As discussed in Section D.10, during O&M of the Proposed PROJECT, including the Campo, Manzanita, and Jordan wind energy projects, adverse impacts as a result of the accidental release of hazardous materials used and stored on the site are possible during routine or emergency maintenance or normal operations.
 As discussed for the ECO Substation Project, implementation of Mitigation Measures HAZ-5a and HAZ-5b would mitigate impacts of hazardous material spills and releases during O&M because they would ensure that the project prepare and implement an SPCC Plan and an HMB Plan.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).